• Skip to main content

 Instructions

-4. To a blender or food processor, add 1 cup basil, ½ cup grated parmigiano reggiano, ½ cup olive oil, ¼ cup pine nuts, and 1 teaspoon kosher salt.
+2. While the pasta cooks, add 1 cup basil, ½ cup grated parmigiano reggiano, ½ cup olive oil, ¼ cup pine nuts, and 1 teaspoon kosher salt to a blender or food processor.
+Blend until smooth.

 Notes